haiwera-silk-cd/magento-devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 3.1.
 There SHOULD be no circular dependencies between objects.

 3.2.
-The `app/etc/di.xml` file MUST contain only framework-level {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}Dependency Injection{% endglossarytooltip %} (DI) settings.
+The `app/etc/di.xml` file MUST contain only framework-level {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}依赖注入{% endglossarytooltip %} (DI) settings.

 3.3.
 All modular DI settings (except for Presentation layer configuration) SHOULD be stored in `<module_dir>/etc/di.xml`.